AdamDemirel/adamdemirel.com/content/happiness.md

 ===---
  experienced self / esm:
 We can study how people feel about their lives from moment to moment.

+te problem wit experience samplin developments paper <see p3 for lever etc of developments of swb> <see p4 for more problems with p2, to add.>
+problem with ESM: kahnemans research about the needle

 Your life does not exist in some sort of capsule where you can experience your Total pleasures and pains at each point, and trying to maximise pleasures completely or minimise pains completely is a futile endeavour, as you can do neither.